2.3 Communication and comparisons

 - Explain how those in the case studies collaborate together?
 What does this tell you about the importance they place on sharing information and skills?

 - Why do you think they believe the sharing of information and skills to be important?

 In the first case study, there is a sense of effective teamwork.
-The practice fits into the positive descriptors in the framework.
-For example, the relationship between Susan, Jackie and the core team is one involving collaboration and empowerment.
-Communication between Susan and Jackie reflects the ‘educator’, and this is mirrored in Jackie’s engagement with her colleagues.
-In the second case study, the communication fits in with the idea of passive participation, requiring the minimum of effort.
+The practice links to several of the questions in the list.
+For example, the relationship between Susan, Jackie and the core team is one that is helping to build trusting and respectful relationships involving collaboration and empowerment.
+Communication between Susan and Jackie shows different reasons for communicating and this is mirrored in Jackie’s engagement with her colleagues.
+In the second case study, the communication fits in with the idea of trying to ensure key messages are communicated clearly and consistently.
 Lin makes no effort to share her expertise or views with the staff in the setting.
 Likewise, Lisa does not communicate the strategies for supporting Corey to her colleagues.
 These studies illustrate the importance of communication between practitioners in order to enhance the quality of support the children receive.